Usage

 3df = pd.read_csv(path_to_your_file)

-You can train multiple models on a single vector space.
+You can train multiple models on a single embedding space.

 Check out our live Google Colab demo notebooks <https://featrix.ai/demo> for examples.
 The general approach is as follows: